 - 1 – 1 in. x 3 in. x 8 ft.
 Furring Strip Board (used for the back & sides)

 - a mask (so you don’t breath in all that saw dust)

 - Hand sander and course sandpaper

 - Miter Saw (I used a circular saw because we got rid of our miter saw when we moved.
 I wouldn’t recommend it though.
-It’s much harder to get a straight cut so my noodle board has some very small gaps.)
+It’s much harder to get a straight cut so my DIY noodle board has some very small gaps.)

 - Brad Nailer

 - your choice of either stain, paint, or both

 Start by measuring your stove top, across and from front to back.
 Next, measure your boards to see how many you need to cover your surface.

 This is where those math skills come in.
 You need to take into account the back and side boards you’ll be adding.

 - depth of 1 side board + depth of 1 side board + width of middle board = total width of stove top